 It’s one thing to share your thoughts and feelings on a topic, but it’s an entirely different thing to do it in a way that makes a difference to your readers and your business

 It’s as simple as asking a picky eater to eat something you prepared for the first time.
 If you know your audience, you’d definitely know about their interest.
-Easiest thing to do is to come up with a really interesting topic that has something for them.
+The easiest thing to do is to come up with a really interesting topic that has something for them.
 Remember, everyone wants something, so make sure your topic must encourage them to read further.

 The best thing to do is to read the post yourself and ask: